KPereida/KPereida.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+I am currently looking for exciting job opportunities!

-I received a Ph.D. from the University of Toronto Institute for Aerospace Studies, advised by Prof. Angela Schoellig.
-I am interested in enabling robots to have a reliable performance even in unknown and dynamic environments.
+I received a Ph.D. from the University of Toronto Institute for Aerospace Studies ([UTIAS](https://www.utias.utoronto.ca/)), advised by [Prof. Angela Schoellig](http://www.dynsyslab.org/prof-angela-schoellig/).
+My doctoral research focused on designing controllers to enable robots to have a reliable performance even in unknown and dynamic environments.
 My research interests include robotics, control and learning-enhanced controllers.

-I am currently looking for exciting job opportunities!